peachbits/pirate-android-wallet-sdk/README.md

 🔒 Security Warnings

-- The Zcash Android Wallet SDK is experimental and a work in progress.
+- The Pirate Android Wallet SDK is experimental and a work in progress.
 Use it at your own risk.
 - Developers using this SDK must familiarize themselves with the current [threat model](https://zcash.readthedocs.io/en/latest/rtd_pages/wallet_threat_model.html), especially the known weaknesses described there.

 ---

-# Zcash Android SDK
+# Pirate Android SDK

-This lightweight SDK connects Android to Zcash.
+This lightweight SDK connects Android to the Pirate network.
 It welds together Rust and Kotlin in a minimal way, allowing third-party Android apps to send and receive shielded transactions easily, securely and privately.

+Implemented:
+ - Pirate Chain - Mainnet
+ - Pirate Chain - Testnet (incomplete)

 ## Contents